-For every person that switches to a plant-based lifestyle 1,500-3,000 animals are saved!
+For every person that switches to a plant-based lifestyle 1,500+ animals are saved!
 That's how many animals most people consume in a lifetime.
 By adopting a vegan diet you not only help the animals, but the environment and your health as well.
 Nutritional studies have proven that vegan diets are typically more healthful than those that include meat and dairy.
 Animal agriculture is a major contributor to polluting our air and land.
 It is also one of the the main causes of deforestation worldwide, and is an extremely inefficient use of our natural resources.
 It takes more than 2,400 gallons of water to produce just one pound of meat.
 Only 25 gallons of water are required to grow one pound of wheat.

 Over the last 50 years, animal agriculture has evolved from small family farms to large corporate factory farming systems.
 The modern agribusiness attitude is profit margins at all costs, which has had devastating consequences for the animals in their care.
 Farmed animals lead a life of misery from the moment they are born to when they are slaughtered.
 Every day, everywhere across the globe, millions of these animals are mishandled, kept in confinement, mutilated as part of routine husbandry practices, and deprived of basic necessities.
 This is a problem YOU have the power to address with each meal you eat.